-If there’s something the 21st century has taught us, it’s that one-size-fits-all solutions simply won’t cut it anymore.
-With the rise of the ‘unique consumer’ who wants everything to be super-personalized and hyper-relevant, companies — brands especially — need to custom-tailor their customer retention strategy to fit their own unique needs better.
-And the best place to start is designing a consumer-facing brand loyalty program that embodies everything your business stands for.
+If there’s something the 21st century has taught us, it’s that one-size-fits-all solutions simply don’t cut it anymore.
+With the rise of the ‘unique customer’ who wants everything to be super-personalized and hyper-relevant, companies need to custom-tailor their customer retention strategy to fit their own unique needs better.
+And the best place to start is by designing a consumer-facing brand loyalty program that embodies everything your business stands for.

 What Do Brand Loyalty Programs Look Like?

 In short, brands are in a peculiar position.
 Unlike retailers, they’re already differentiating themselves due to their line of products or services.
-It’s the infrequent purchase frequency that causes them a headache.
+It’s the low purchase frequency that causes them a headache.

-Most brands aim at gaining relevancy by engaging customers and driving word of mouth.
-Brands loyalists not only have a higher CLV but also build aspiration in others, which is a powerful motivating factor.
+Most brands aim to gain relevance by engaging customers and driving word-of-mouth.
+Brand loyalists not only have a higher CLV but also build aspiration in others, which is a powerful motivating factor.

-- Get your name out: Brands differentiate themselves by nature: therefore their main aspiration is to reach as many people as possible.
-Due to this, their primary focus is on building advocacy.
+- Get your name out: Brands differentiate themselves by nature, so their main aspiration is to reach as many people as possible.
+Their primary focus is on building advocacy.

 - Customer advocacy requires long-term engagement.
-Because of that, brands motivate customers to consume content and engage with them on social media to generate hype and word of mouth.
+Because of that, brands motivate customers to consume content and engage on social media to generate hype and word-of-mouth.

-So let’s count down the top loyalty program strategies for brands who wish to give back to their customers.
+So let’s examine the top loyalty program strategies for brands that want to build a more loyal customer base.

 Retail stores are an important platform for most brands, but third-party sales make it almost impossible to engage with customers and enroll them into a loyalty program.
-But you can bridge this gap with any of these approaches:
+But you can bridge this gap with any of the following approaches:

-- Scanning Product QR codes: Associate each product with a unique tag that comes in an attached little sachet.
-Customers can scan the QR code and be redirected to the loyalty program’s landing page, and even receive a small reward.
+- Scanning product QR codes: Associate each product with a unique tag that comes attached in a little sachet.
+Customers can scan the QR code and arrive at the loyalty program’s landing page, or even receive a small reward.

-- Receipt upload: Ask customers to take a photo of their purchase receipt and upload it at a given link to prove their purchase and earn benefits.
+- Receipt upload: Ask customers to take a photo of their purchase receipt and upload it to earn points or rewards for their purchase.

-- Product codes: Add a special note containing a unique product code inside the product packaging.
-After scanning the code and registering, customers can unlock exclusive benefits.
+- Product codes: Add a special note containing a unique product code inside your product packaging.
+Customers enter the code and register to unlock exclusive benefits.

 - Photo contests: By scanning the attached QR code, people can enter a photo contest.
-Those who upload their photo posing with their purchase have the chance of taking home the grand prize.
+Those who upload a photo posing with their purchase have the chance of taking home the grand prize.

-Employing any of these tricks promises substantial benefits.
-Other than enrolling new members, brands receive UGC, drive word of mouth, track purchases, change purchasing habits and foster a sense of gratitude among customers.
+Employing any of these practices promises substantial benefits.
+Other than enrolling new members, brands receive UGC, drive word-of-mouth, track purchases, change purchasing habits and foster a sense of gratitude among customers.